 Nuts and dried fruit make for a healthy, non-perishable snack mix.

-This filling combo has a good balance of all three macronutrients, with healthy fats and protein from nuts and carbs from dried fruit.
-What’s more, both foods are loaded with fiber that can help keep you full between meals (1,
+This combo has a good balance of all three macronutrients, with healthy fats and protein from nuts and carbs from dried fruit.
+They’re also loaded with fiber, which can help you

-Be sure to look for rice cakes that are made with only rice and salt and don’t have unnecessary ingredients.
+Be sure to look for rice cakes that are made with only rice and don’t have unnecessary ingredients.

 Roasted chickpeas are a non-perishable snack that’s high in protein, fiber, and several vitamins and minerals.

 To make roasted chickpeas, drain a can of chickpeas and pat dry.
-Toss them in olive oil, sea salt, and seasonings of your choice, and bake on a lined baking sheet at 350℉ (180℃) for 40 minutes.
+Toss them in olive oil, sea salt, and seasonings of your choice.
+Bake on a lined baking sheet at 350℉ (180℃) for 40 minutes.

 Apple slices with natural peanut butter make for a delicious, satisfying snack.

-Peanut butter contributes protein and healthy fats, while apples are high in fiber and water, making them particularly filling.
-In fact, 1 medium apple (182 grams) is over 85% water and has more than 4 grams of fiber (12).
+Peanut butter contributes protein and healthy fats.
+Apples are high in fiber and water, making them particularly filling.
+In fact, 1 medium gala apple (100 g) is

 Look for jerky that is uncured, low in sodium, and made from few ingredients.
 You can also find turkey, chicken, and salmon jerky if you don’t eat red meat.